Interleaved Randomized Benchmarking (IRB)

 Motivation

-The Interleaved Randomized Benchmarking (IRB) protocol was proposed in 2012 by E. Magesan et al. [1] after the multi-qubits Clifford Randomized Benchmarking protocol.
-The IRB aims to evaluate the average error rate of individual Clifford gates, which was impossible with the multi-qubit CRB method.
+The Interleaved Randomized Benchmarking (IRB) protocol was proposed in 2012 by E. Magesan et al. [1] after the multi-qubit Clifford Randomized Benchmarking protocol.
+The IRB aims to evaluate the average error rate of individual Clifford gates, which was impossible with the multi-qubit CRB method (which evaluates the average error rate of a Clifford group).

 Protocol

 The protocol consists of two experiments.
-The first experiment consists of running a multi-qubit CRB to extract the decay parameter \(\alpha_\mathrm{crb}\) and the corresponding Error Per Clifford \(r_\mathrm{crb}\).
+The first experiment involves running a multi-qubit CRB to extract the decay parameter \(\alpha_\mathrm{crb}\) and the corresponding Error Per Clifford \(r_\mathrm{crb}\).
 The following figure recalls the circuit corresponding to the multi-qubit CRB protocol:

 Assumptions